NVIDIA-Omniverse/kit-workshop-siggraph2022/exts/omni.example.ui_scatter_tool/workshop/Siggraph2022_Scatter_Workshop_1.md

 ## Step 1: Prepare your Environment

+For this workshop, we have prepared a small stage in which you can play around in and experiment with the extension we will create.

 ### Step 1.1: Find Bookmarks tab

 **Find** the *Content tab* at the bottom of Omniverse Code and **locate** the `Bookmarks` drop down.